 I shuddered barely after I heard what my eating companions ordered for their first meal: One girl opted for a mind and tongue soup, while another ordered the sheep’s head and ft soup.
-Going through a duration of successive travels, I wondered if I become in the right institution, or if I became flawed to understand the context of our vacation spot.
-We had been speculated to be heading for Didim Vegfest, the primary and best vegan festival of Turkey.
+Going through a duration of successive travels, I wondered if I become in the right institution or if I became flawed to understand the context of our vacation spot.
+We had been speculated to be heading for Didim Vegfest, Turkey’s primary and best vegan festival.
 Apparently, our first forestall on the way changed into Alo 24, a pide restaurant famous for its mythical pide varieties and its offal specialties.

-It may not be so difficult to be vegan in Turkey, may be with the unmarried exception that it’s far tough for us to surrender our yogurt.
-We like to use yogurt in maximum meze dishes or upload a big dollop of yogurt as an aspect to maximum warm dishes.
+It may not be so difficult to be vegan in Turkey, maybe with the unmarried exception that it’s far tough for us to surrender our yogurt.
+We like to use yogurt in maximum meze dishes or upload a big dollop of yogurt to maximum warm dishes.
 But aside from that yogurt restoration, maximum dishes are devoid of dairy.
-Unlike maximum European cuisines, we do no longer use cream or cheese in dishes, and olive oil or different plant-based oils can without problems replace butter or clarified butter.
+Unlike maximum European cuisines, we no longer use cream or cheese in dishes, and olive oil or different plant-based oils can, without problems, replace butter or clarified butter.

-The Turkish cuisine might be perceived as a kebab tradition, however, in truth kebab belongs to the streets.
-In domestic cooking, it is the only-pot dishes called sincere yemeği, literally meaning “pot dish,” that takes the lead, that is practically a stew, but unlike its western opposite numbers, the beef is not the principle element.
+Turkish cuisine might be perceived as a kebab tradition; however, in truth, kebab belongs to the streets.
+Domestic cooking is the only-pot dish called sincere yemeği, literally meaning “pot dish,” that takes the lead, that is practically a stew, but unlike its western opposite numbers, the beef is not the principal element.
 On the contrary, greens or pulses dominate.
 The meat present in a pot dish may be as little as a fist-sized lump of minced meat or meat cubes, and that minute quantity of meat will suffice to feed a circle of relatives of 4 or six people.